droe-lang/droe-lang.github.io/src/guide/actions.md

 ## Next Steps

-Now that you understand actions in Roelang:
+Now that you understand actions in Roe:

 - **[Data Structures](/guide/data-structures/)** - Use actions with custom data types
 - **[Task Actions](/guide/task-actions/)** - Learn about task-specific actions
 - **[CLI Reference](/guide/cli/)** - Compile and test modules with actions
 - **[WebAssembly](/guide/webassembly/)** - Understand how actions compile to WASM

-Actions are the building blocks of reusable functionality in Roelang.
+Actions are the building blocks of reusable functionality in Roe.
 Use them to create clean, testable, and maintainable code that can be easily shared across your applications.